 My son has to do a lot of homework.

 My tooth hurts!

 We said that the translation for to take a shower in Italian is fare la doccia.
 Doccia is a feminine noun.
-It is often followed by a descriptive adjective.
+It is often followed by certain adjectives.

 La doccia è rotta!